metal-stack/gardener-extension-audit/README.md

 ## Supported Backends

+- Splunk
+- S3
 - Log (just logs to the container, only for devel-purposes)
-- Cluster Forwarding (forwards audit logs into a pod in the shoot cluster, should not be used for production purposes)
+- Cluster Forwarding (forwards audit logs into a pod in the shoot cluster)

-- Splunk
+> [!IMPORTANT]
+> The Cluster Forwarding backend is mainly intended for showcasing and not for production purposes.
+It is known not to work with Gardener HA Control Planes and also there were issues reported when using it in combination with the Cilium CNI configured kubeproxyless with Native-Routing (audit entries do not arrive at the `audittailer` pod).

 ## Development